bobheadxi/bobheadxi.github.io/projects.md

 - **refactoring** parts of the app's backend to utilise [Dagger](https://github.com/google/dagger)'s dependency injection capabilities to enable easier testing, as well as making performance improvements by providing application-scoped (singleton) [OkHttpClient](https://github.com/square/okhttp) and [Retrofit](https://github.com/square/retrofit) instances through Dagger

-- rewriting **unit tests** for one of the refactored modules for more comprehensive coverage, and provided unit tests for some of my own contirbutions
+- rewriting **unit tests** using [JUnit](http://junit.org/junit5/) and [Mockito](http://site.mockito.org) for one of the refactored modules for more comprehensive coverage, and provided unit tests for some of my own contirbutions

 - a wide range of **bug fixes** to improve the app's stability